3T: Taj Jackson's later work

 Taj directed the short film "Code Z" in 2014, that Big Screen Entertainment Group optioned the rights to.
 The script was written by Taj and the Brazilian Sco triplets (Thaisa, Thaina, and Thayana Sco) Thayana is Taj's wife.

 In 2015, Taj executive produced the reality series The Jacksons: Next Generation.
 His brothers Taryll and TJ also co-produced the series.

 In 2018, Taj directed the music video for 3T's song "Fire".

-Taj is now currently working on his forthcoming documentary series where he will tell his uncle Michael story, saying "This documentary series will conclusively destroy decades of salacious myths which have been told and sold about Michael ad nauseam.
+Taj is now currently working on his forthcoming documentary series called "Righting History" where he will tell his uncle Michael story, saying "This documentary series will conclusively destroy decades of salacious myths which have been told and sold about Michael ad nauseam.
 In doing so, we will shine a light on the corruption within the media and entertainment industries which conceived and perpetuated them." iHeartRadio reported on January 26, 2019.
 Taj has been vocal about how the allegations against Michael were false and defamatory.
 He said he felt betrayed by Wade Robson, who asked him to help get seats for him and his whole family at Michael's 2009 memorial.